pagantibet/normalisation/Data_Augmentation/dictionaryaugmentation-ReadMe.md

 ## License

-This script is provided as-is for processing Tibetan text files.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/pagantibet/normalisation/blob/main/LICENSE) file for details.

 ## Support